Skip to content

 Market capitalization is a stock term, and it is one which is only ever incorrectly applied to something like a commodity, or even a foreign currency.
 It is made-up as applied to Bitcoin, merely an analogy: Bitcoin is not a stock, neither is gold.
 Trace Mayer made up the notion that it applied to Bitcoin, I suspect, to help people understand that Bitcoin was a very strong asset going forward, and to pump its appearance of value in peoples' minds in order to convince them to take it seriously.
 This is no longer necessary.
 We should outgrow these outmoded training wheels.

 If ethereum with its bizarre flexible and unknowable future supply "flips" Bitcoin, does that mean eth as an economy is also larger than Bitcoin's?
 Obviously, also no. Thus, reasoning based on market cap will always overestimate our (or ethereum's) economy's actual size, and underestimate our growth potential.
-It also overestimates our resistance to actual effective attack, and if ethereum ever does switch to proof-of-stake, obviously it will vastly over-estimate its resistance to effective attack.
+It also overestimates our resistance to actual effective attack.
+Since ethereum switched to proof-of-stake, obviously its "market cap" vastly over-estimates its resistance to effective attack.

-If people think that Bitcoin's economy is somehow equal to its market cap, then when all those hodlers sitting on mountains of the stuff (collectively—I have indirect evidence that individual huge holders don't exist anymore) and our millions of users and friends worldwide collectively push the value of the market-traded amounts to some stratospheric value, say $150,000 or so, people will assume that $150,000 x 19,000,000 = $2,850,000,000,000 has been captured in the Bitcoin economy.
-This is likely simply not the case, but they will still decide what Bitcoin's upper value can be conceptually capped at and presume that Bitcoin price won't be able to reach much higher than that.
+If people think that Bitcoin's economy is somehow equal to its market cap, then when all those hodlers sitting on mountains of the stuff (collectively—I have indirect evidence that individual huge holders don't exist anymore) and our millions of users and friends worldwide collectively push the value of the market-traded amounts to some stratospheric value, say $150,000 or so, people will loosely believe that $150,000 x 20,000,000 = $3,000,000,000,000 has been captured in the Bitcoin economy.
+This is simply not the case, but they will still decide what Bitcoin's upper value can be conceptually capped at and presume that Bitcoin price won't be able to reach much higher than that.
 There are memes about this already.

 If, on the other hand, I'm right—and I do like being right, so I try hard at it—then in reality our economy which supports the current price is small enough that its growth can indeed push the price to actual additional stratospheric heights that will surprise even the skeptics.

-And thus, since I think there is no Bitcoin market cap, my response to Lyn Alden's write up, which is linked here, follows below the link.
+Anwyay, since I think there is no Bitcoin market cap, my response to the usual bleatings of "market cap" assertions are written below.

-Each year so far, the Bitcoin network usually spent more on security than the year prior, but always spent a smaller percentage of its market capitalization on security than the year prior.
+The Bitcoin network spends more on security than the year prior, but a smaller share of its market cap than the year prior.

 Bitcoin has no market cap: thus, its market capitalization is a false measure which in any event effectively acquires additional depth over time.
 Were the measure an accurate one (say, economy size or total to-exhaustion purchasing power) the point would likely be similar and probably correct; mining as a fraction of Bitcoin's economy's value has probably been shrinking.
 Certainly when I was solo-mining, a huge fraction of Bitcoin's economy was concerned with, and engaged in, mining as its primary bootstrapper.